jonnonz1/nz-statute-book/acts/public/2022/pae-ora-healthy-futures-act-2022.md

     (iv) Health of Disabled People Strategy:
     (v) Women’s Health Strategy:
     (vi) Rural Health Strategy; and
-  (c) approving the New Zealand Health Plan developed by Health New Zealand and the Māori Health Authority; and (d) endorsing the New Zealand Health Charter; and (e) approving a code of expectations for consumer and whānau engagement in the health sector; and (f) establishing committees under this Act; and
+  (c) approving the New Zealand Health Plan developed by Health New Zealand; and (d) endorsing the New Zealand Health Charter; and (e) approving a code of expectations for consumer and whānau engagement in the health sector; and (f) establishing committees under this Act; and